estif0/simple-calculator/README.md

      - exponentiation and
      - square root

-Bug fixes: None for now but since this program was done in a short amount of time, there might be a few and will be fixed in the furthur update.
+Bug fixes: None for now but since this program was done in a short amount of time, there might be a few and will be fixed in the further update.

 License: The repository is licensed under the MIT License.